Feature #3973

 The times for which the evaluation was done is not exactly the same, which may explain why travel is not identical.
 Yet the agreement seems to be reasonable for about one day of difference.
 Note also the CGRO is not at the geocentre.

-#29 Updated by Knödlseder Jürgen over 2 years ago
+#29 Updated by Knödlseder Jürgen almost 3 years ago

 I implemented a computation where the reference epoch t0 is only the integral part of t0geo and the phase is computed using